-Although fluorosis is increasing in prevalence, patients seldom get appropriate diagnostic attention from hospitals because of a lack of awareness of the manifestations of the disease.
-The symptoms of fluorosis mimic those of many other conditions and have baffled many medical and dental professionals.
+Although fluorosis is increasing in prevalence, patients seldom get appropriate attention from hospitals because of lack of awareness of the manifestations of the disease.
+The symptoms of fluorosis mimic those of many other conditions and have baffled many medical and dental students and professionals.
 If the condition is not recognized, inappropriate treatment may result in adverse outcomes.

 Fluorosis affects teeth, bone, and soft tissues.
 When dental fluorosis affects the teeth of children it causes a distinct, overtly visible discolouration with well delineated characteristics.
 It may mimic amelogenesis imperfecta and even dirty teeth.
-Therefore an adequate knowledge of the disease is necessary to arrive at the correct diagnosis.
+Therefore adequate knowledge of the disease is necessary to arrive at the correct diagnosis.
 Dental surgeons need to be able to differentiate dental fluorosis from other dental disorders.
 Orthopedic surgeons need to be able to differentiate joint pain due to skeletal fluorosis from other bone disorders.
-Diabetologists need to be able to differentiate the polyuria and polydipsia accompanying fluorosis from diabetes mellitus.
+Diabetologists need to be able to differentiate polyuria and polydipsia associated with fluorosis from diabetes mellitus.
 Pediatricians need to be able to differentiate children suffering from rickets due to calcium and vitamin D deficiency from bow-leg/knock-knee due to fluorosis and IDD (Iodine deficiency disorders) before prescribing medicines.
-Obstetricians and gynecologists need to be able counsel pregnant women who have fluorosis with low hemoglobin and anemia despite consuming a diet with an adequate iron intake.
-Couples where male infertility is the result of fluorosis need appropriate counseling before considering in vitro fertilization.
+Obstetricians and gynecologists need to be able counsel pregnant women who have fluorosis with low hemoglobin and anemia despite consuming a diet with an adequate nutrient intake and IFA (Iron Folic Acid) tablets.
+Couples, where male infertility is the result of fluorosis, need appropriate counseling before considering in vitro fertilization.

-In response to this situation I have made arrangements for an internship programme in fluorosis.
-I invite applications from the faculty of medical and dental schools and colleges in the developing world for attending a 5-day internship programme, January 17–21, 2011, at the Fluorosis Foundation of India, Delhi, India.
+Taking cognizance of the situations, the Foundation has made arrangements for an internship programme in fluorosis.
+Invite applications from Residents / PGs / Doctors of medical and dental schools and universities in the developing and developed world who are desirous of attending a 5-day internship programme, at the Fluorosis Foundation of India, Delhi, India.